iomete/iom-docs/docs/libraries/drivers/jdbc-driver.md

 ---
 title: JDBC Driver
-description: IOMETE warehouse JDBC endpoints are compatible with Hive JDBC drivers
+description: Use IOMETE JDBC Driver for seamless integration with Hive JDBC drivers.
+Compatible and easy-to-use, with Maven dependency.
+Get tips and support for <=2.3.9 version
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov